aruzo1/todo-vue/README.md

-# Todo App with vanilla Vue
+# Todo App with Vue

 ## Running the example